NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     big differences in the triangulated points.
 It is suggested to not modify this value, and adjust instead ``--tri-weight``.

---camera-position-weight <double (default: 0.1)>
+--camera-position-weight <double (default: 0.0)>
     A soft constraint to keep the camera positions close to the original values.
-    It is meant to prevent a wholesale shift of the cameras, without impeding the reduction in reprojection errors.
+    It is meant to prevent a wholesale shift of the cameras.
+It can impede the reduction in reprojection errors.
 It adjusts to the ground sample distance and the number of interest points in the images.
 The computed discrepancy is attenuated with ``--camera-position-robust-threshold``.
 See